reduxjs/redux/docs/basics/UsageWithReact.md

 ## Dumb Components

-These are all normal React components, so we won’t stop to examine them in details.
+These are all normal React components, so we won’t stop to examine them in detail.
 Here they go:

 #### `components/AddTodo.js`